matfish2/craft-entry-meta/README.md

 ## Why?

 Sometimes you'll need to attach additional information to your entry without creating a corresponding field in Craft.
-A Common examples are saving an identifier of the entry in another system, keeping track of post views, or flagging an entry as seeded for later removal.
+Common examples include saving an identifier of the entry in another system, keeping track of post views, or flagging an entry as seeded for later removal.

 One option would be to create a read-only field on Craft using a plugin that allows for hidden/read-only field types.
 However, there are multiple cons to this approach: